githubpiyush/Assignment_TECHJET/README.md

   Part 2:
-   i)  Run this command python Q1.py -p shape_predictor_68_face_landmarks.dat ii)  It will calculate all the keypoints coordinates and save it into two .npy files which are image_train.npy and landmark.npy. iii)  image_train.npy contains all the images and landmark.npy contains 8 facial keypoints. iv)  This 8 points are x and y coordinates of chin,left eye,right eye and forehead.
+   i)  Run this command python Q1.py -p shape_predictor_68_face_landmarks.dat ii)  It will calculate all the keypoints coordinates and save it into two .npy files which are image_train.npy and landmark.npy. iii)  image_train.npy contains all the images and landmark.npy contains 4 facial keypoints. iv)  This 4 points are x and y coordinates of chin,left eye,right eye and forehead in landmark.npy file.

   Part 3:
    i)  Run every cell of Face_landmark.ipynb